PlantwisePlus Blog

 Alongside the Kenya Agricultural and Livestock Research Organization (KALRO) and the Kenya Plant Health Inspectorate (KEPHIS), PlantwisePlus has been testing the efficacy of the parasitoid wasp, Acerophagus papayae, as a biological control agent.

 When outbreaks occur, it is not unusual for farmers in the region to spray up to 16 times in one season to control papaya mealybug, using highly hazardous pesticides.
 Not only are the pesticides ineffective due to the fruit’s waxy surface, but they can cause damage to the environment and human health.
-Classical biological control is a more environmentally-friendly and ecologically-sound approach to managing plant health threats.
-In fact, in order to enable the wasp to establish, farmers must not spray chemicals at all.
+Classical biological control is a more environmentally friendly and ecologically-sound approach to managing plant health threats.
+In fact, to enable the wasp to establish, farmers must not spray chemicals at all.

 International Day of Plant Health